roughiz/scautofire/Readme.md

 # Scanner and discovery

-the script make a discovery scan of a network, scan all ips and create a note about it.
+The script makes a discovery scan of network, scan all ips and create a note about it.

 # Create a keepnote report